POL-G-049, Version 2.1, 23 November 2020

 8.2 Other related policies

-Section 5.6 External Assistance of this policy refers to Work Focus assistance; applications for this service must meet Work Focus qualifying periods.
-Employees who do not qualify will have their reasonable adjustments assessed through a Return to Work program managed by the Human Resources Advisor.
+External assistance of this policy refers to Work Focus assistance; applications for this service must meet Work Focus qualifying periods.
+Employees who do not qualify will have their reasonable adjustments assessed through a return-to-work program managed by the Senior Human Resources Advisor.

 8.4 Superseded policies

-This policy is monitored regularly by the Chief Operating Officer and the Manager, Human Resources and will be reviewed in 2015.
+This policy is monitored regularly by the Manager, Human Resources and will be reviewed in November 2023.

 Attachment A – Reasonable adjustment equipment and software